 ).
-London: Sifton, Praed & Co, 1921), George Hamilton (Figure 1, top image), a solicitor and a member of the Committee of the Colonial Club in London, suggested that there should be a home defence yeomanry unit, raised purely from overseas volunteers’ resident in England.Figure 1, top image: Lieutenant Colonel George Hamilton who first conceived of the formation of the King’s Colonials in the Officer’s Service Dress uniform of King Edward’s Horse, circa 1910-12.
+London: Sifton, Praed & Co, 1921), George Hamilton (Figure 1), a solicitor and a member of the Committee of the Colonial Club in London, suggested that there should be a home defence yeomanry unit, raised purely from overseas volunteers’ resident in England.Figure 1: Lieutenant Colonel George Hamilton (wearing Officers Service Dress uniform with the cap bearing the later King Edward's Horse headdress badge) who first conceived of the formation of the King’s Colonials, circa 1910-12.
 He joined the King’s Colonials upon its formation in 1901 and although having retired in 1912, he served extra-regimentally during the Great War (Lieutenant Colonel Lionel James.
 The History of King Edwards Horse (The King's Overseas Dominions Regiment).
 London: Sifton, Praed & Co, 1921).

-Together with fellow Committee member, Lieutenant Colonel Nesbit Willoughby Wallace (Figure 2, bottom image), late of the King’s Royal Rifle Corps, they sought endorsement of the proposal from all the colonial representatives in London of the senior members of the Empire: Australia, New Zealand, Canada, South Africa and India.
-Although supportive, the New Zealand Agent General had doubts that there were sufficient numbers of New Zealanders living in England to enlist.Figure 2, bottom image: Lieutenant Colonel Nesbitt Willoughby-Wallace, first Commanding Officer of the 4th County of London (King’s Colonials) Imperial Yeomanry 1901-04 (Lieutenant Colonel Lionel James.
+Together with fellow Committee member, Lieutenant Colonel Nesbit Willoughby Wallace (Figure 2) they sought endorsement of the proposal from all the Colonial representatives in London of the senior members of the Empire: Australia, New Zealand, Canada, South Africa and India.
+Although supportive, the New Zealand Agent General had doubts that there were sufficient numbers of New Zealanders living in England to enlist.Figure 2: Lieutenant Colonel Nesbitt Willoughby-Wallace, first Commanding Officer of the 4th County of London (King’s Colonials) Imperial Yeomanry 1901-04 (Lieutenant Colonel Lionel James.
 The History of King Edwards Horse (The King's Overseas Dominions Regiment).
 London: Sifton, Praed & Co, 1921).